Regulations for the 14th Klaudia Taev Competition (2025)

 The 14th Klaudia Taev Competition for Opera Singers takes place on 14 – 19 September 2025 in Pärnu, Estonia.

-Registration for the competition is open from the 1st of April 2025:
+Registration for the competition is open until June 1, 2025:

 – to women born after September 20th, 1994